The Skin I Live In: Plot

 Plastic surgeon Robert Ledgard successfully cultivates an artificial skin resistant to burns and insect bites.
 Calling it "Gal", he claims to be testing it on athymic mice.
-Presenting at a medical symposium, Ledgard privately discloses he has also conducted illegal transgenic experiments on humans.
+Presenting at a medical symposium, Ledgard privately discloses that he has conducted illegal transgenic experiments on humans.
 He is forbidden to continue with his research.

-On his secluded estate, Ledgard holds a young woman named Vera captive with the help of his servant Marilia.
-There he continues his experiments.
+On his secluded estate, Ledgard holds captive a young woman named Vera with the help of his servant, Marilia.
+There he continues his illegal experiments.

-While Ledgard is out, Marilia's estranged son Zeca, arrives and asks to hide there for a few days, having committed a robbery.
+While Ledgard is out, Marilia's estranged son, Zeca, arrives after having committed a robbery.
+He asks Marilia to hide him for a few days.
 Seeing Vera on Ledgard's security camera screens, Zeca mistakes her for Ledgard's deceased wife, Gal, and demands to see her in person.
 When Marilia refuses, Zeca binds and gags Marilia and then rapes Vera.
 Ledgard arrives and kills Zeca.

-While Ledgard disposes of Zeca's corpse, Marilia reveals to Vera that both Zeca and Ledgard are half-brothers and her sons, unbeknownst to them.
-Ledgard was adopted by Marilia's employers, while Zeca wasn't.
-While Ledgard went to medical school and married a woman named Gal, Zeca moved out to the streets and smuggled drugs.
-Years later, Zeca and Gal fell in love and ran off together.
-They were involved in a car crash which badly burnt Gal.
-Assuming she was dead, Zeca left the scene.
-Ledgard took Gal home and kept her in total darkness without any mirror to hide her burn scars.
-One day, while hearing her daughter Norma singing in the garden, Gal sees her own reflection in the window.
-Traumatized by the sight, Gal jumps to her death in front of Norma.
+While Ledgard disposes of Zeca's corpse, Marilia reveals to Vera that both Zeca and Ledgard are half-brothers and her sons, unknown to them.
+Ledgard was adopted by Marilia's employers, though raised by Marilia, and later went to medical school and married a woman named Gal.
+Raised without privilege as Marilia’s son, Zeca eventually left to live in the streets and smuggle drugs.
+When Zeca returned years later, Gal fell in love with him.
+Zeca and Gal decided to run off together but were involved in a car crash in which Gal was badly burnt.
+Assuming Gal to be dead, Zeca left the scene of the accident.
+Ledgard took Gal home, keeping her in total darkness, without any mirror, to hide her burn scars.
+One day, while hearing her daughter Norma singing in the garden, Gal saw her own reflection in the window.
+Traumatized by the sight, Gal jumped to her death in front of Norma.

-Ledgard's dream reveals that six years earlier, he found his daughter Norma unconscious on the ground at a wedding party, presumably having been raped.
-Already mentally unstable after witnessing her mother's suicide and under effects of psychosis medication, a disoriented Norma saw Ledgard bending over her and mistakenly believed he raped her.
-Having developed a fear of all men, Norma spent years in a mental health facility, and eventually committed suicide.
+After disposing of Zeca’s corpse, in the present, Ledgard returns and spends the night with an acquiescent Vera.
+Ledgard dreams of the night of a wedding six years earlier, when he found his daughter Norma unconscious on the ground, having been raped.
+Mentally unstable after witnessing her mother's suicide, under the effects of antipsychotic medication, a disoriented Norma saw Ledgard bending over her and mistakenly believed he raped her.
+Developing a fear of all men, Norma spent years in a mental health facility, eventually committing suicide as her mother had.